 2. Review of procedures

-(a) When reviewing the procedures, the inspector should assess the technical adequacy of the procedures and determine if the procedural steps will achieve the required result.
+(a) When reviewing the licensee’s procedures, the inspector should assess the technical adequacy of the procedures and determine if the procedural steps will achieve the required result.

 (b) Determine whether the procedures are consistent with the technical specifications, program documents, and regulatory requirements.
 During this evaluation, the review may include technical specifications, program documents, UFSAR descriptions, vendor manuals, design information, and instrumentation diagrams.